NickolasCrema/NickolasCrema/README.md

-Programming student for about 5 years, GIS, data science and AI enthusiast.
+Programming student for about 5 years.
+GIS, Data and AI enthusiast.

 ---